kata-containers/kata-containers/rootfs-builder/README.md

 ```
 $ sudo KERNEL_MODULES_DIR=${kernel_mod_dir} ./rootfs.sh <distro>
 ```
-Where `kernel_mod_dir` points to the kernel modules directory to be put under `/lib/modules/` directory of the created rootfs.
+Where `kernel_mod_dir` points to the kernel modules directory to be put under the `/lib/modules/` directory of the created rootfs.

 ## Build a rootfs using Docker*